-6.4 Partnership Transactions
+6.4 Partnership

-- (a) Specialist advisers to be employed to provide advice and act for the Council. - (b) Generally seek income as a percentage of rack rent aiming at between 15% and 20%.
-Additionally seek premium if maximum rental share that can be agreed does not represent the full land value. - (c) Enter into a development Agreement that looks to the developer partner to bear a share of risks and seeking to minimise the risks to the Council.
+- (a) Specialist advisers may to be employed to provide specialist advice or and act for the Council. - (b) Generally seek income as a percentage of rack (i.e.ground) rent aiming at between 15% and 20%.
+Additionally a seek premium shall be negotiated if the maximum rental share that can be agreed does not represent the full land value. - (c) Enter into a Development Agreement that looks to the developer partner to bear a share of risks and seeking to minimise the risks to the Council.